 Wetlands and Living Shorelines

-They filter both ground
+They filter both ground and surface waters.

-They absorb flood waters much like a sponge.
+They absorb floodwaters much like a sponge.

 They buffer shorelines from storms and erosion.